Joint Program with Woods Hole Oceanographic Institution

 Subjects, seminars, and opportunities for research participation are offered at both MIT and WHOI.
 Place of residence is determined by the student's selected program of study and research interests, and transportation is provided between institutions.
 Students have the opportunity to participate in oceanographic cruises during graduate study.

 The faculty of MIT, together with the WHOI scientific staff, offer a wide variety of formal and informal subjects in various aspects of oceanography and areas directly applicable to ocean science and engineering; both faculties are equally involved in all levels of instruction.
-The subjects are supplemented by numerous seminars, directed studies, and cross-registration privileges with Harvard, Brown, and the Boston University Marine Program.
+The subjects are supplemented by numerous seminars, directed studies, and cross-registration privileges with Harvard.
 Complete listings can be found in the subject descriptions of each individual department.

 Chemical Oceanography